Government docket to journalists on sengol authenticity includes column titled ‘WhatsApp History’

 The BJP claimed that the sceptre, which will be installed in the new Parliament building, symbolised the transfer of power from the British to India.

-Several leaders of the Bharatiya Janata Party on Thursday claimed that the sengol, a historical sceptre from Tamil Nadu, presented to the country’s first prime minister Jawaharlal Nehru symbolised the transfer of power from the British government to India.
+One of the documents in a docket shared to support a claim that the sengol presented to the country’s first Prime Minister Jawaharlal Nehru symbolised the transfer to power from the British government to India is based on social media forwards, reported The Hindu.

-The party criticised the Congress for placing the sengol at Anand Bhavan, a museum at Prayagraj dedicated to the Nehru family.
+The assertions were made by some leaders of the Bharatiya Janata Party on Thursday, who criticised the Congress for placing the sengol, a historical sceptre from Tamil Nadu, at Anand Bhavan, a museum at Prayagraj dedicated to the Nehru family.

-Union minister Nirmala Sitharaman also made the claim at a press conference in Chennai.
-At the press conference, journalists were given a docket purportedly containing documentary evidence for the assertion.
+Union minister Nirmala Sitharaman was among the BJP leaders who made the claim.
+At a press conference in Chennai, journalists were given a docket purportedly containing documentary evidence for the assertion.

 However, the documents did not support the claim that it symbolised the transfer of power, The Hindu reported.
-One of the articles cited as proof was a blog post that ridiculed the claim and said that it was based on social media forwards.
+One of the documents, a blog post, which was based on social media forwards, ridiculed the claim.
 The blog post, titled “WhatsApp History”, was written by Tamil writer Jeyamohan.

 Jeyamohan wrote that the sceptre was likely to have been among several presents sent from across India at Independence.